Skip to main content

 The Sheltons

 A man named Ralph Shelton showed up in the Virginia Colony around 1700.
-He had a lot of kids, and those kids had a lot of kids, and now 10 generations later untold thousands of modern Americans descend from ol’ Ralph.
+He went on to have a lot of kids, and those kids had a lot of kids, and now 10 generations later untold thousands of modern Americans descend from ol’ Ralph.
 And that includes me; Ralph Shelton is my 8th great-grandfather.
-The descendents of Ralph Shelton were deeply entwined in colonial life, the American Revolution, and the westward expansion of the United States.
+The descendants of Ralph Shelton were deeply entwined in colonial life, the American Revolution, slavery, and the westward expansion of the United States.
 Writing a history of the Sheltons in America would be the work of a proper historian, not me.
 This sketch is intended to help me organize my own understanding of this line of my ancestors, and where possible to provide some links to more complete and definitive information.
 Tracing the history of colonial and early Americans is a tedious business of piecing together property sales, spotty church records, handwritten wills and assorted other sources in hopes of making some semblance of sense of it all.
-One of the benefits of Ralph Shelton’s huge progeny is that...
+One of the benefits of Ralph Shelton’s...